infektyd/SyntraSwift/README.md

 The repository includes a Swift Package named `SyntraSwift` providing `Valon`, `Modi`, `Drift`, and `MemoryEngine` modules.
 A CLI target under `swift/` exposes the `reflect_valon`, `reflect_modi`, `drift_average`, and `processThroughBrains` commands.
+The CLI also includes `queryAppleLLM` in `AppleLLMBridge.swift`, allowing optional integration with Apple's free LLM API when `use_apple_llm` is enabled.
 The Python layer invokes this CLI through `utils.reasoning_engine._run_swift`, which runs:

 ```bash